mrtelecaster/game-orbits/README.md

 ### Usability

 I do not recommend using this library in your projects currently.
 It's a bit of a mess and the interface isn't very friendly and will likely change drastically as I start to actually use it for its intended purpose in my own games and make improvements based on that.
-However if you would like to use it eventually and have feedback on something you'd like the library to do, or on how you'd like the interface with the library to ideally function, I would love to hear it!
+However constructive feedback is still welcome, whether it's feedback on how to make it more rusty and organized or feedback on how you'd like the library or its interface to function if you were to use it in your own game.
-Also, feedback/advice on how to more cleanly integrate the game engine feature flags would be very welcome.

 ## Tests